RubynMoon/Elegist/README.md

 # Elegist
-My first ever python project, generates a poem on a push of a button.
+My first ever python project, generates a short stanza on a push of a button.

 - If u wanna help me figure this out..
-Shoot me a message on discord (@rubyrawr)
+Shoot me a message on discord (@rubyrawr) Im currently working on a title function, generating a random title, cant figure it out.

 **Links**
 - Replit